 Results from exploration work at Oxford Lake are most encouraging confirming potential for high grade gold mineralization along the Rusty-Blue Jay trend.
 The Rusty-Blue Jay trend was traced by Alto's 2011 VTEM and aeromagnetic surveys for 30 km along strike but only a few holes were drilled in the past along this trend.
-Potential for high grade gold mineralization also exists in the Hyers Island area located 4 km southwest of the Rusty Deposit.

-Regionally, the Oxford Lake property lies in north eastern Manitoba along a major regional structural corridor that hosts the pre-development Monument Bay Gold Deposit approximately 150 km east of Oxford Lake.
-The Monument Bay Deposit hosts Measured and Indicated Resources of 2.9 million ounces of gold at 1.3 g/t Au plus 0.7 million ounces Inferred Resources (see Mega Precious Metals Inc website).
-This corridor is relatively under-explored and could be an early stage analogue to the world class gold-producing Destor-Porcupine or Larder-Cadillac corridors in Ontario and Quebec.
+Regionally, the Oxford Lake property lies in north eastern Manitoba along a major regional structural corridor that hosts the pre-development Monument Bay Gold-Tungsten Deposit approximately 150 km east of Oxford Lake.
+The Monument Bay Gold-Tungsten Deposit hosts Measured and Indicated Resources of 2.1 million ounces of gold at 1.52 g/t Au and 248,000 mtu (Metric Tonne Unit) of $W0_3$ and an additional 0.5 million ounces Inferred Resources of gold at 1.58 g/t Au and 95,000 mtu of $W0_3$ (see Mega Precious Metals Inc website).

+The Company considers the geological and structural settings for parts of the Oxford Lake property to be similar to the geology at Monument Bay.
+The presence of tungsten in some of the historical holes at Oxford Lake indicates that there may also be some geochemical similarities between the two areas.
+The corridor linking the Oxford Lake Property and Monument Bay is relatively under-explored and could be an early stage analogue to the world class gold-producing Destor-Porcupine or Larder-Cadillac corridors in Ontario and Ouebec.